rlupton20/yampaTutorial/README.md

 The tutorial is currently still being sketched out.
 The earliest examples are text based, but later a simple SDL based framework will be used to illustrate various signal functions.

-Requires the Fira font set to be installed (with LaTeX) to build.
+Requires the Charter and Fira font set to be installed (with LaTeX) to build.
 Or just comment out use from yampa.tex.

 Build with: